 With Wallace Loh, PhD, president of the University of Maryland, College Park, Perman leads the University of Maryland Strategic Partnership.
 Through this structured alliance, the two universities have grown their scholarly collaboration, significantly increasing the number of faculty with appointments on both campuses and the volume of joint research undertaken.
 A collaborative commercialization office has boosted faculty inventions; technology licenses and licensing revenue; and university startups.
 Moreover, joint academic programs allow students access to a greater breadth of courses, research opportunities, and degrees.

 Perman’s commitment to urban renewal is manifest in his prolific civic service.
-With former Baltimore Mayor Stephanie Rawlings-Blake, Perman co-chaired the UniverCity Partnership, an effort to revitalize Baltimore City’s Westside.
+With Baltimore Mayor Catherine E. Pugh, Perman co-chairs the UniverCity Partnership, an effort to revitalize Baltimore City’s Westside.
 He chairs the board of directors of the Downtown Partnership, dedicated to improving urban vibrancy and quality of life.
 Moreover, he serves on the boards of the Greater Baltimore Committee, which advances economic growth, job creation, and workforce development; Baltimore–DC Campus Compact, which promotes academic and co-curricular civic service; and Baltimore’s Promise, which works to secure the health, safety, and success of the city’s youth.
 Perman is an ex officio member of the boards of directors of the University of Maryland Medical System and the University of Maryland Medical Center.

 Perman’s leadership at UMB marks a return to the campus; he chaired the Department of Pediatrics in the University’s School of Medicine (1999‒2004), before leaving to serve as dean and vice president for clinical affairs at the University of Kentucky College of Medicine (2004‒10).